A retreat on the bluffs near Mendocino on the Northern California Coast.

 2,600 sf, 2 Bedroom, 2.5 Bath

-Clients Elizabeth and Bob dreamed of an adventurous tranquil life amidst the dense forests and tidepools of California’s north coast.
+Clients Elisabeth and Bob dreamed of an adventurous tranquil life amidst the dense forests and tidepools of California’s north coast.
 They envisioned a home that would kindle their sense of natural wonder and feel like a retreat for themselves and their friends.

 When they found a vacant bluff-top property in a subdivision near Mendocino, California, they called designer Genevieve Marsh to assess its creative potential.
 “One of the first things I noticed about the property was it’s four ecosystems- the dense, dark bishop pines, the floral blufftop meadow, the cliff-face, and a dynamic ocean edge- all packed into a little more than half an acre,” Genevieve recounts.
 “I saw the possibility of a house that wove the ecosystems together in an experiential way, highlighting the atmosphere of each.”
 This concept is integrated throughout the building’s form: the zig-zag plan of the house hugging a grove of bishop pines and then reversing to embrace the ocean view.
 The roofline mirrors the topography and the faceted form clad in stone and fiber cement gives the building a contemporary geologic feel.

 Up and down the coast forrest streams have carved deep into the bluffs and formed protected bays.
 Genevieve utilized the same relationship to link the two sides of the house.
 “I separated the master suite from the main living area with a canyon-like cut, spanned by a glass walkway.”
 In this ‘canyon’, ferns and natural rocks take cues from seasonal forest streams as they lead to the hot tub.
 This makes the walk to master suite playful and retreat-like while connecting two ecosystems- the forest, and the hot tub blending into the ocean view.